The ultimate 6 days itinerary in Amboise, Loire Valley

 Fun fact, I live in… drumroll… Paris!
 That’s why the name of the blog is funny.

-Things to know before going to France
+Things to know before setting foot in France

-- How to guarantee a good welcome: The French like it when you make an effort to speak French before switching to English – they are much more inclined to help you after that.
+• How to guarantee a good welcome: The French like it when you make an effort to speak French before switching to English – they are much more inclined to help you after that.
 The magic sentence is: “bonjour, est-ce que vous pouvez m’aider ?
 Je cherche…”.
 They also say bonjour (hello), s’il-vous-plait (please), merci (thank you) and au revoir (goodbye) in every store they enter and leave.

-- Money: France is not a cashless country: many stores will have a “no cards below 5/10 euros” policy, so you’ll have to pay in cash there.
+• Money: France is not a cashless country: many stores will have a “no cards below 5/10 euros” policy, so you’ll have to pay in cash there.
 Have euros on you!

-- Transportation: Trains are the most convenient mode of transportation but they’re also the most expensive, so plan your train trips well in advance!
+• Transportation: Trains are the most convenient mode of transportation but they’re also the most expensive, so plan your train trips well in advance!
 In last-minute reservations, you’ll find that flights and busses are much, much cheaper.

 If in a pinch, carpooling is big in France!
-On the Blablacar app, you can book a trip with a driver already doing the same trip as you and become a passenger in his car. - What to wear: Weather changes all the time, so wear versatile clothing that can be taken off and put back on comfortably.
+On the Blablacar app, you can book a trip with a driver already doing the same trip as you and become a passenger in his car.

-- Free water: Water is free in all restaurants, by law.
+• Free water: Water is free in all restaurants, by law.
 Do not buy bottled water, ask for “a carafe d’eau” and you’re golden.

-- Groceries: Supermarkets outside of Paris close early, 8 or 9 pm tops.
+• Groceries: Supermarkets outside of Paris close early, 8 or 9 pm tops.

-- Very important tip before you start this article: chateau in French means castle!
+• Very important tip before you start this article: chateau in French means castle!

-How to get there
+How to get to Amboise

-- The comfortable route: take a train from Paris to Saint-Pierre-des-Corps, and from there you take a small city train called TER.
+• The comfortable route: take a train from Paris to Saint-Pierre-des-Corps, and from there you take a small city train called TER.
 You can book both trips on the SNCF website.

-- The cheapest route: Take a bus from Paris Bercy station to Tours with the following companies: Flixbus, blablacar, alsa.
+• The cheapest route: Take a bus from Paris Bercy station to Tours with the following companies: Flixbus, blablacar, alsa.
 From Tours, you can take a TER to Amboise, booking again on SNCF.

-- The convenient way: The best and easiest way, and the one that will allow you to travel further in the Loire Valley is to rent a car.
+• The convenient way: The best and easiest way, and the one that will allow you to travel further in the Loire Valley is to rent a car.
 From Paris to Amboise, it’s a 2h journey.

-- The adventurous way: try carpooling via Blablacar!
+• The adventurous way: try carpooling via Blablacar!
 I loved it every time I tried it, it’s a great way to meet the locals.

 Visit the cities of Amboise and Tours, the heart of the Loire Valley